 Standards for Honors Projects

-The Following standards were adopted by the Department of Business Administration (May 2009)
+The Following standards were adopted by the Department of Business and Professional

-Students and Instructors will be expected to meet at least three times
+- Students and Instructors will be expected to meet at least three times during the

 - Initial meeting to discuss proposal